Lasting and deep-reaching effects

 Comments by the editors:

-The Kriya Yoga articles naturally describe more about the content of the 3-Month Course, than the results of the measurements.
-The question is whether all our students are equally interested in this kind of investigation.
+The Kriya Yoga articles naturally describe more about the content of the 3-Month Retreat, than the results of the measurements.
+The question is whether all our students are equally interested in this kind of research.
 The studies offer a somewhat superficial picture of what happens on a course, in your own meditation and in life.

 However, one thing is clear.
 No matter what your goal is with yoga, the measurements confirm that yoga and meditation have positive “side effects” – you become healthier and better able to live your daily life.